-If you are planning to apply for a visa which would allow you to work in the UK and eventually settling in the UK as a permanent resident, there is a small number of options for you to consider.
+If you are planning to apply for a visa which would allow you to work in the UK and eventually settle in the UK as a permanent resident, there is a limited number of options.

 The most straightforward way of getting permission to work, is finding an employer who is willing to sponsor you.
-You may then relocated to the UK under the Tier 2 General route.
+You may then relocated to the UK as a sponsored worker under the Tier 2 General route.

 It is worth noting that there is no requirements to receive formal qualifications in the given field, but only to demonstrate an ability to perform the relevant duties.

 The employer needs to have a sponsorship licence before they can employ migrants.
-This licence can be applied for and it should not be unreasonably withheld.
-However, the employer has to demonstrate that they have a genuine vacancy.
-Advertising the vacancy normally serves as sufficient proof, however the Home Office may also ask questions.
+If they don’t have a licence they can apply for one.
+When applying for a licence, the employer has to demonstrate that they have a genuine vacancy.

 Before offering a job to a migrant worker, the employer also has to carry out a resident labour market test to make sure that priority job offers are given to local residents.
 Where the occupation is on a shortage occupation list published by the Home Office, resident labour market test is considered met.

-The job has to be adequately remunerated, and there is a prescribed minimum salary for each type of job.
-The higher the salary, the more chances the employer has to receive an authorisation to hire a candidate from abroad (or “restricted certificate of sponsorship”).
+The job has to be adequately paid for, and there is a prescribed minimum salary for each type of job.
+The higher the salary, the more chances the employer has to receive an authorisation to hire a candidate from abroad.

 Holders of Tier 2 General visa may apply for indefinite leave to remain (settlement) after five years of residence.
 They have to demonstrate that they have been employed in authorised employment throughout the five year period and have note been out of the country for more than 180 days in any consecutive 12 month period before applying for indefinite leave to remain.